makemyA/WebSite-widget-Booking/README.md

 - better developper experience
 - scalability

-# Welcome to the jungle
+# What did I learn?

 When i start the project i was coding from 2 years.
-I learned a lot very quickly and this project should reflect all abilities of my junior experience as a full stack JS developer.
+This project should reflect all abilities of my junior experience as a full stack JS developer.
 I still learn a lot during this journey.
-Here is a non exhaustiv list of questions who gives me some headache :)
+Here is a non exhaustiv list of questions who gives me some headaches :)

 - how to build a plugin with gatsby?

 I struggle some times on the correct approach of building a gatsby-theme in the good way.
 Gatsby is in my opinion a wonderful tool but you need some time to really understand all his features.
 Json Machin was my favourite youtube channel during all the project ^^

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6Z4p-qjnKCQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 - what is the correct way to build a site multilang?